Mini red velvet cupcakes made from scratch, baked in a small batch and topped with a light whipped cream cheese frosting.

 - Vanilla and Salt.
 Pure vanilla extract and table salt.

 - Flour.
-Cake flour preferably or purpose flour.
+Cake flour preferably, or all-purpose flour.

 - Leavening Agent.
 Only use baking soda (see the recipe card for using baking powder instead).